Christmas feast, part four: Raw blueberry froyo cake

 a pinch of vanilla powder

-- Start by soaking the cashews in water for at least 6 hours (we soaked them for about 10 hours)
+Start by soaking the cashews in water for at least 6 hours (we soaked them overnight).

-- Start by chopping the walnuts and add them with the salt and the spices for the crust in a blender and mix until smooth
+Chop the walnuts and add them with the salt and the spices for the crust in a blender and mix until smooth.

-- Spread the mixture evenly in the springform with your hands
+Press the mixture evenly into a springform (ø 25 cm) with your hands.